Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Favored Save (Determination) {#birth-favored-save-determination}
-The character’s willpower allows them to endure coercion, fear, and mental strain more effectively.
+The character's willpower allows them to endure coercion, fear, and mental strain more effectively.
 **Effect:** Determination Saves are increased by **+1**.

 ---

 ### Favored Save (Prestige) {#birth-favored-save-prestige}
-The character’s social standing and force of presence shield them against reputational or authority-based threats.
+The character's social standing and force of presence shield them against reputational or authority-based threats.
 **Effect:** Prestige Saves are increased by **+1**.

 ---

 ### Favored Save (Toughness) {#birth-favored-save-toughness}
-The character’s body withstands physical punishment and harmful effects better than average.
+The character's body withstands physical punishment and harmful effects better than average.
 **Effect:** Toughness Saves are increased by **+1**.

 ---